WilliamUW/HackTheValley/README.md

 ## Inspiration

-Have you ever met someone and instantly connected with them, only to realize you forgot to exchange contact information?
-Or, even worse, you have someone's contact but they are outdated and you have no way of contacting them?
+Have you ever found yourself in a situation where you really wanted to reconnect with someone, but all you had was a photo and no contact information?
+Whether this is from a yearbook, a lost wallet, old photos, or even videos of workshops at Hack the Valley.
 I certainly have.

 This past week, I was going through some old photos and stumbled upon one from a Grade 5 Summer Camp.
 It was my first summer camp experience, I was super nervous going in but I had an incredible time with a friend I met there.
 We did everything together and it was one of my favorite memories from childhood.
 But there was a catch – I never got their contact, and I'd completely forgotten their name since it's been so long.
 All I had was a physical photo of us laughing together, and it felt like I'd lost a precious connection forever.